richardhopton/smartbed-mqtt/README.md

 ## Configuration

 It is possible to configure multiple users for one or more sleeptracker beds.
 Although it is possible to configure two users for the same bed, it is necessary if the represent a split bed.

+The default bed type is `tempur`, but can be adjusted by specifying `beautyrest` or `serta` using the optional type field on each user.

 e.g.